syncthing/syncthing/users/config.rst

 globalAnnounceEnabled
-    Whether to announce this device to the global announce (discovery) server, and also use it to look up other device.
+    Whether to announce this device to the global announce (discovery) server, and also use it to look up other devices.

 localAnnounceEnabled
     Whether to send announcements to the local LAN, also use such